© www.utopianature.com 2006-2008

 Meadowlark sps. - TC;SR (fly-overs)

-Yellow-headed Blackbird - rare but regular in spring, rarer in fall; U;SR;UP
+Yellow-headed Blackbird - occasional in spring, rare in fall; x in winter; U;SR;UP

-Rusty Blackbird - very rare but somewhat regular in winter; UP; SR
+Rusty Blackbird - rare but regular in winter; UP; SR

 Brewer's Blackbird - common to uncommon fall to spring; TC;UP;